 The authors synthesized a series of substituted benzo[c]quinolizinium (MPB) compounds.
 Among them, 6-hydroxy-7-chlorobenzo[c]quinolizinium (MPB-27) and 6-hydroxy-10-chlorobenzo[c]quinolizinium (MPB-07), were shown to be potent and selective activators of the cystic fibrosis transmembrane conductance regulator (CFTR) chloride channel.
 The results also provide evidence that substituted benzo[c]quinolizinium compounds are a novel family of activators of CFTR and of CFTR-mediated protein secretion.

-Professor Fred Becq (figure 19) of the Institute of Cell Physiology and Biology (CNRS/Université de Poitiers) is a leading researcher into the pharmacological means of activating the abnormal chloride channels in cystic fibrosis.
+Professor Fred Becq (Fig. 33) of the Institute of Cell Physiology and Biology (CNRS/Université de Poitiers) is a leading researcher into the pharmacological means of activating the abnormal chloride channels in cystic fibrosis.
 Later he was involved with the use of miglustat a drug already authorized for use in Gaucher’s disease.